district0x/cljs-web3/README.md

 ```

 ## Usage
-So basically, stick with Web3 API [docs](https://github.com/ethereum/wiki/wiki/JavaScript-API), all methods there have their camel-case version in this library.
-Also, return values and responses in callbacks are automatically camel-cased and keywordized.
+So basically, stick with Web3 API [docs](https://github.com/ethereum/wiki/wiki/JavaScript-API), all methods there have their kebab-case version in this library.
+Also, return values and responses in callbacks are automatically kebab-cased and keywordized.
 Instead of calling method of web3 object, you pass it as a first argument.
 For example:
 ```javascript
 web3.eth.accounts
 web3.version.api